Hmong Americans

-Thousands of Hmong were evacuated or escaped on their own to Hmong refugee camps in Thailand.
+During this period, thousands of Hmong were evacuated or escaped on their own to Hmong refugee camps in neighboring Thailand.
 About 90% of those who made it to refugee camps in Thailand were ultimately resettled in the United States.
 The rest, about 8 to 10%, resettled in countries including Canada, France, the Netherlands, and Australia.

-According to the 2019 American Community Survey by the US Census Bureau, the population count for Hmong Americans was 327,000.
-Hmong Americans face disparities in healthcare, and socioeconomic challenges that lead to lower health literacy and median life expectancy, and per capita income.
+According to the 2021 American Community Survey by the US Census Bureau, the population count for Hmong Americans was 368,609.
+As of 2019, the largest community in the United States was in the Minneapolis–St. Paul metropolitan area.
+Hmong Americans face disparities in healthcare, and socioeconomic challenges that lead to lower health literacy, median life expectancy, and per capita income.

 History

-1976 and 1980
+1976 and 1980s

 Initially, only 1,000 Hmong people were evacuated to the US.
 In May 1976, another 11,000 Hmong were allowed to enter the United States.
 By 1978 some 30,000 Hmong had immigrated to the US and by 1998, there were 200,000 Hmong living in the US.
 This first wave was made up primarily of men directly associated with General Vang Pao's Secret Army, which had been aligned with US war efforts during the Vietnam War.
 Vang Pao's Secret Army, which was subsidized by the US Central Intelligence Agency, fought mostly along the Ho Chi Minh Trail, where his forces sought to disrupt North Vietnamese weapons supply efforts to the communist Viet Cong rebel forces in South Vietnam.
 Ethnic Laotian and Hmong veterans, and their families, led by Colonel Wangyee Vang formed the Lao Veterans of America in the aftermath of the war to help refugees in the camps in Thailand and to help former veterans and their families in the United States, especially with family reunification and resettlement issues.

 The passage of the Refugee Act of 1980 represented the second-wave of Hmong immigration.
 The clans, from which the Hmong take their surnames, are: Chang (Tsaab) or Cha (Tsab), Chao (Tsom), Cheng (Tsheej), Chue (Tswb), Fang (Faaj) or Fa (Faj), Hang (Haam) or Ha (Ham), Her (Hawj), Khang (Khaab) or Kha (Khab), Kong (Koo) or Soung (Xoom), Kue (Kwm), Lee (Lis), Lor (Lauj), Moua (Muas), Pha (Phab), Thao (Thoj), Vang (Vaaj) or Va (Vaj), Vue or Vu (Vwj), Xiong (Xyooj) and Yang (Yaaj) or Ya (Yaj).